ubernostrum/webcolors/docs/contents.rst

 .. function:: hex_to_rgb_percent(hex_value)

-   Convert a hexadecimal color value to a 3-tuple of percentages (as strings) suitable for use in an ``rgb()`` triplet representing that color.
+   Convert a hexadecimal color value to a 3-tuple of percentages suitable for use in an ``rgb()`` triplet representing that color.

    The hexadecimal value will be normalized before being converted.